enterspeedhq/enterspeed-migrator/README.md

 Navigate to settings -> Enterspeed data migrator (as shown in the picture) Press `Import document` types and wait for all document types to be imported.
-When this process is done, you can execute `Import` content`
+When this process is done, you can execute `Import` content.

 ![migrator-solution](/assets/images/import-document-types.png)